 - Vaginosis and STDs are treated with antibiotics/antiparasitics.

 - Yeast infections are treated with antifungal medications.
 They are inserted into the vagina in the form of creams, ointments, or suppositories, or they are taken orally.
 You can buy these medications over the counter in different doses -- one-day, three-day, seven-day.
 However, if you've never been diagnosed with a yeast infection, see your doctor before taking any over-the-counter medication.

-- Menopause-related itching may be treated with estrogen cream, tablets, or a vaginal ring insert.
+- Menopause-related itching may be treated with estrogen cream, tablets, or a vaginal moisturizer.

 - Other types of itching and irritation respond to steroid creams or lotions, which reduce inflammation.
 A prescription-strength steroid cream can relieve the irritation of lichen sclerosis.